pulumi/registry/.github/pull_request_template.md

   - [ ] at least one representative example in all supported languages (i.e. TypeScript, Python, Go and C#).
   - [ ] a front-matter property for the `layout` set to `package`.
 - [ ] The package repo contains an Installation and Configuration doc (`/docs/installation-configuration.md`) that includes:
-  - [ ] links to SDKs in all supported languages (ie. should link to published SDKs in NPM, PyPi and NuGet).
+  - [ ] links to SDKs in all supported languages (i.e. should link to published SDKs in NPM, PyPi and NuGet).
   - [ ] a copyable command for installing the resource plugin if necessary.
   - [ ] an example of configuring the provider with `pulumi config set`.
   - [ ] an example of configuring the provider with environment variables.